Ages 5+ | in groups of 2-3 students |

 • Healthy Keyboard Technique

-Emphases on weight, alignment and forearm movement
+Emphases on how to use the body and forearm movement

 Start with 3rd finger playing